QB Ryan Fitzpatrick reaches agreement with the Washington Football Team

 “Do you want to be able to say this is our franchise quarterback?
 Well, yeah, you would love to,” Coach Ron Rivera said earlier this month.
 “But you don’t know that until the quarterback starts playing, or quarterbacks.
 Once that starts happening, then you’ll know.
 We’ve just got to continue to go through this, study the players and get the one that we feel can become that player.
 We’ll see what happens.”

-Fitzpatrick, age 38, isn’t the future.
-But his experience should allow Washington’s offense to continue to develop, and its to continue to lead the way.
+Fitzpatrick, at 38, isn’t the future.
+But his experience should allow Washington’s young offense to continue to develop while its defense continues to lead the way.

-The former Harvard quarterback was drafted in the seventh round by the the Rams, then in St. Louis, in 2005.
-He was the last of 14 quarterbacks taken that year but is one of only three — with Smith, the No. 1 overall pick, and Aaron Rodgers, the 24th pick — still playing.
+The Harvard graduate was the last of 14 quarterbacks drafted in 2005, taken at No. 250 overall by the Rams.
+He’s one of only three still playing in the league, along with Smith, No. 1 overall pick that year, and Aaron Rodgers, the 24th selection that year.

-After stops in Cincinnati, Buffalo, Tennessee, Houston, the New York Jets and Tampa Bay, Fitzpatrick signed with the Miami Dolphins in 2019.
-For the last two seasons he’s bounced back and forth as the team’s starter and backup because of injury and performance.
-In his two years in Miami, he played 24 games and went 9-11 as a starter, mentoring young quarterbacks Josh Rosen and Tua Tagovailoa along the way.
+After stops in Cincinnati, Buffalo, Tennessee, Houston, the New York Jets and Tampa Bay, Fitzpatrick signed with the Miami in 2019.
+In his two seasons with the Dolphins, Fitzpatrick played 24 games and went 9-11 as a starter while mentoring young quarterbacks Josh Rosen and Tua Tagovailoa.
+He was named the team’s most valuable player in 2019 and twice won its Don Shula Leadership Award.

 “I’ll tell you, that’s the most important position on the football field really, so you’ve got to have football intelligence to play the position,” Washington General Manager Martin Mayhew said in February.
 “You’ve got to have the arm talent, the leadership ability is really important.
 One of the most important things I think is the football character.
 That’s all the preparation that goes into it, that’s understanding the game, that’s being mentally tough, that’s having passion for it.
 All of those things are required in that position.
 You really can’t cut any corners there.
 You’ve got to really be a complete football player to be successful there.”

-Washington still faces numerous tough decisions across the roster as free agency gets under way.
-Monday, on the first day of the league’s “legal tampering” period, starting cornerback Ronald Darby agreed to a three-year contract with the Denver Broncos and linebacker Kevin Pierre-Louis reached a two-year agreement with the Houston Texans, according to people familiar with the matter.
+Washington faced numerous roster decisions ahead of free agency, and its offseason to-do list only grew on Monday.
+According to people with knowledge of the transactions, starting cornerback Ronald Darby agreed to a three-year contract with the Denver Broncos and linebacker Kevin Pierre-Louis reached a two-year agreement with the Houston Texans, creating more vacancies than solutions.

-The team is, however, expected to re-sign kicker Dustin Hopkins to a one-year deal and still has close to $38 million in salary cap space, according to Overthecap.com.
+Washington will, however, re-sign kicker Dustin Hopkins to a one-year deal and still has close to $38 million in salary cap space, according to Overthecap.com.

+“What we want to do is get to the point where we don’t have to start all over,” Rivera said.
+"We want to make sure we look at every option we have and when we do things, we move cautiously, smart.
+We don’t want to put ourselves in a position where we have to start all over again in a year or two.
+We want to be able to say, ‘Hey, we put the right pieces in place that gives us the opportunity to go out and do what we want to do.’
+But we want to be truly smart about it.”